 Dental implants are a great way for patients with missing teeth to restore their smiles.
 If you're interested in undergoing a dental implant procedure, knowing more about the types of implants we offer can help you be better informed about what to expect during treatment.
 At Samuel F. Jirik, DDS, we offer our patients Endosteal and Subperiosteal dental implants in Cabot, AR.

 Our practice is proud to promote both patient education and excellent dental health care.
+We believe in a patient-centric approach, ensuring you feel valued and cared for throughout your journey with us.

 What are endosseous implants?